 If you harbour dreams of your child benefiting from a private education, but the fees are a bit beyond your budget, help is available.
 There are various financial avenues you can explore that allow you to take advantage of reduced fees – or even fee-free places.

-What are Scholarships and Bursaries?
+What are Scholarships and Bursaries for private schools?

 Independent schools are coming under increased pressure to justify their charitable status, which has prompted greater generosity in the form of scholarships and means-tested bursaries.
 So, what’s the difference between the two?